Kim Nam-kuk: Sexist Podcast

 On 13 April 2020, Park Soon-ja, the MP for Ansan Danwon 2nd as well as one of the competitors to Kim, has revealed a record of a 18+ podcast where Kim used to appear from January to February 2019.
 From the record, some guests were speaking offensive words, such as "Have you ever fxxk with your husband at his home?", "suck your mum's dxxk", "such a big boob like head", "Criollos are damn good" and so on, though all of these were never mentioned by Kim himself.
 Park, did not just condemn Kim, but the entire Democratic Party for "not having a proper mind in sex issues".
 She then urged him to resign his candidacy as soon as possible, as well as his party to sincerely apologise.
 The Justice Party also harshly denounced and advised him to make an apology.
 Chin Jung-kwon, also accused him by connecting with Nth room case.

 Kim then revealed, "I was not an emcee; I just attended as a guest because I'm not good in love.
 But it was so helpless and too offensive.
 That's why I quit."
 He also added that Park was connecting the controversy to the Nth room case in order to "overturn the situation".
 In the end, he expressed his regret.

 The next day, he was sued by a civic organization for breaching the Information and Communications Network Act.

 Gay dating app controversy

 On 19 October 2022, Kim Nam-kuk stirred public controversy when parliamentary livestream cameras caught a notification alarm for a gay dating app on his personal cellphone.
 Kim's office strongly denied that the Member of Parliament was outed as a homosexual, but rather Kim was researching the app after hearing about it from a friend.
 Also, cellphones are not permitted to be used during parliamentary sessions in the chamber hall.

 Cryptocurrency controversy

 On 14 May 2023, Kim left the Democratic Party after allegations of using and selling cryptocurrencies while Parliament was in session.
 Kim was reported in possession of 1.5 billion won (US$1,117,310) worth of cryptocurrencies that he acquired while a member of Parliament.
 He has cooperated in the investigations.

+Corruption and Favoritism controversy

+On 1 May 2025, it was announced that Kim would be appointed as incoming President Lee Jae-Myung's Digital Communications Secretary.
+Kim resigned on 4 December 2025 after a personal chatroom between him and Cheonan Member of Parliament, Moon Jin-seok, leaked.
+Kim and Moon, who went to the same university, became in the spotlight when media outlets captured Democratic Party lawmaker Moon Jin-seok asking Secretary Kim via mobile phone messenger to recommend a specific university graduate to the president of the Korea Automobile Manufacturers Association.
+Secretary Kim's response, "I will recommend you to older brother Hoon-sik and older sister Hyun-ji," was also captured, sparking controversy.